trevorswan11/zlx/README.md

 </p>

 <p align="center">
-  A lexer, parser, language, interpreter, and toolchain written in Zig.
+  A interpreted language and toolchain written in Zig.
 </p>

 ### Inspiration